The Nickel Boys: Film adaptation

 In October 2022, a film adaptation of The Nickel Boys by MGM's Orion Pictures was announced.
-RaMell Ross, who will direct the film, adapted the screenplay with Joslyn Barnes.
-The film's cast will include Aunjanue Ellis, Ethan Herisse, Brandon Wilson, Hamish Linklater and Fred Hechinger.
-Whitehead will serve as executive producer of the film.
+RaMell Ross, who directed the film, adapted the screenplay with Joslyn Barnes.
+The film's cast includes Aunjanue Ellis, Ethan Herisse, Brandon Wilson, Hamish Linklater and Fred Hechinger.
+Whitehead served as executive producer of the film.
+The film was released under the title Nickel Boys on December 13, 2024, by Amazon MGM Studios.
+The film was nominated for Best Picture & Best Adapted Screenplay at the 97th Academy Awards.